Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-testing-and-verification.md

 ---
 title: >-
-  Accelerate your release pipeline by consolidating environments used for testing and verification
+  Accelerate your Sitecore release pipeline by consolidating environments used for testing and verification
 date: 2018-06-19 08:27:56
 categories: deployment
 tags: